circonus-labs/circonus-one-step-install/README.md

 # get the source, change the URL if you're using a forked copy
 git clone https://github.com/circonus-labs/circonus-one-step-install

-# install global NPM packages
+# install global NPM packages (if you will be using 'make check' or want linting in an editor supporting eslint)
-npm install -g eslint pac npm-check-updates
+npm install -g eslint npm-check-updates

 # install local development and production NPM packages
 cd circonus-one-step-install/src
-npm install
-cd util
-npm install
-cd ..
+make init

 # build the cosi-site package for deployment
 make package